migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2024 Q2 Review**
+I integrated GPT-4o to 1Bot, implemented token-based security and refactored the codebase to facilitate adding new large language models and subagent integration.
+Added model-specific conversation handling and access to Anthropic tool feature, to check stocks and Web3 tokens.
+I fixed simultaneous command call issues and improved user experience.

+[Draft 1]
 During the second quarter, I enhanced 1Bot's functionality, security, and performance by integrating the GPT-4o model, implementing token-based security, and refactoring the codebase to facilitate adding new llms, models and subagent integration.
 Key features added include model-specific conversation handling and access to Anthropic tool feature.
 I fixed simultaneous command call issues and improved user experience.

 Worked on porting the Vertex Trade App to Harmony.
 This involved developing a deploy script and successfully deploying all Vertex contracts to both the Harmony Mainnet and Testnet environments.
 To address the mono-repo's reliance on the Vertex-typescript-sdk, I implemented a harmonyClient module designed to handle mock calls while facilitating the gradual porting of all API calls to the Harmony network.
 Despite encountering some deployment and testing challenges, I continued in mocking the Vertex SDK methods and review the Trade app to ensure its compatibility on the Harmony network.